 If the Definitive Map and Statement does not answer your query you can make a request for a more detailed plan or for more information.
 You should make these requests in writing.
 Queries from property search companies and solicitors incur an automatic charge, as do plans for individuals.

-If your query relates to whether a public right of way is recorded, then viewing the Definitive Map and Statement will clarify this.
+If your query relates to whether a public right of way is recorded, then viewing the online Explore Somerset mapping will help clarify this.
 While this is not the legal record and is not 100% accurate, it gives a very good idea of where the public rights of way are, and a copy of the Statement for each path can be viewed online.